someengineering/fixinventory/ckworker/README.md

 ## Overview
 `ckworker` does all the collection and cleanup work in Cloudkeeper.
 It is connected to [`ckcore`](../ckcore/) over a websocket connection and waits for instructions.
 By default it subscribes to the `collect` and `cleanup` tasks as well as `tag` jobs.
-There can be just one or many instances of `ckworker` in a Cloudkeeper deployment.

 `ckworker` loads collector [`plugins`](../plugins/) like AWS, GCP, Slack, Onelogin, etc.
 Only those plugins have knowledge about how to communicate with each cloud.
 How to collect resources and how to clean them up.

+There can be one or more instances of `ckworker` in a Cloudkeeper deployment.
+A single `ckworker` can collect many clouds or you could have multiple `ckworker` collecting one cloud or even one account in one cloud each.

 ## Usage